Manaslu Circuit Trek - 15 Days

 • Do proper rest on acclimatization day.

-• Check your health conditions, especially when crossing challenging Larkya La Pass
+• Check your health conditions, especially when crossing the challenging Larkya La Pass

 • Drink at least 2-3 litres of water to avoid dehydration.